 The NSDAP's Reich Propaganda Headquarters (Reichspropagandaleitung) in Berlin published the N.S.
 Ton-Bild-Bericht Nr.
 2 ("N.S.
 Sound Image Report No. 2") in summer 1933, which has been preserved in the Film Archive of the German Federal Archives.
 The fourth and final piece in the 530-meter-long sound film, which when played at a speed of twenty-four frames per second corresponds to about twenty minutes, has the title "Austria!" (Österreich!) and begins with a panel of text about the "campaign of destruction" being conducted "against National Socialism" by Austrian Federal Chancellor Engelbert Dollfuss.

 This is followed by images of headlines in the German Nazi newspapers Der Angriff and Völkischer Beobachter about a "growing fermentation" and "Christian Social conspiracy" in Austria.
 The visuals are accompanied by a male voice-over commenting: "In Austria the reaction is fighting its last-ditch battle against National Socialism, the only guarantor of the Greater German idea.
 On the occasion of a celebration in memory of Vienna's liberation from the Turks, Federal Chancellor Dr. Dollfuss speaks to the assembled Home Guard [Heimwehr] members."
-The next sequence comes from a piece in the about the "" (Türkenbefreiungsfeier) hosted by the Austrian Homeland Protection (Heimatschutz) on Sunday, May 14, 1933, in the .
+The next sequence comes from a piece in the newsreel about the "" (Türkenbefreiungsfeier) hosted by the Austrian Homeland Protection (Heimatschutz) on Sunday, May 14, 1933, in the .
 In it Dollfuss says that "foreign spirit and foreign ideas" had "infected" the people and wreaked "evil havoc."

 While the Home Guard leader is visible on the garden terrace of Schönbrunn Palace, the commentator claims: "At the same time, this Austrian people received the German ministers Kerrl and Frank in Vienna."
-In reality, the Bavarian justice minister Hans Frank and his Prussian counterpart Hanns Kerrl had landed at near Vienna the previous day, at shortly after 2 p.m. on Saturday, May 13, 1933, and then driven in a convoy to the in the city center.
+In reality, the Bavarian Justice Minister Hans Frank and his Prussian counterpart Hanns Kerrl had landed at in Vienna the previous day, at shortly after 2 p.m. on Saturday, May 13, 1933, and then driven in a convoy to the in the city center.
 The subsequent recordings of cheering National Socialists were presumably made when the German politicians arrived at the NSDAP's Viennese headquarters at Hirschengasse 25.
-There, in the foyer of the Adolf Hitler House, Frank thanks the gau administrator (Gauleiter) in charge, Alfred Eduard Frauenfeld, "for the kind reception" in Vienna.
-It was a "tremendous joy" to be able to emphasize in the "most German part of the East," where Hitler's "life struggle as a simple manual laborer" had begun, that the führer was proud of his homeland, which stood "by him and his movement, by the idea of peace among peoples, by the idea of national prosperity, by the idea of the freedom and purity of national life."
+There, in the foyer of the Adolf Hitler House, Frank thanks the gau administrator (Gauleiter) in charge, Alfred Eduard Frauenfeld, "for the kind reception" in Vienna: it was a "tremendous joy" to be able to emphasize in the "most German part of the East," where Hitler's "life struggle as a simple manual laborer" had begun, that the führer was proud of his homeland, which stood "by him and his movement, by the idea of peace among peoples, by the idea of national prosperity, by the idea of the freedom and purity of national life."

-Nazi supporters can then be seen and heard singing the near the Technisches Museum in Vienna.
+Nazi supporters can then be seen and heard singing the near the Technical Museum in Vienna.
 They are violently pushed to the edge of the Mariahilfe Strasse by mounted police and with batons and bayonets to clear the way for the , which ran from Schönbrunn Palace all the way to .
 These scenes took place after the "Turks Deliverance Celebration" on Sunday, May 14, and were also captured in the piece in the Fox Tönende Wochenschau.
 Then, while the Home Guard members are marching down the upper Mariahilfer Strasse in lockstep, the male voice-over comments: "The path of suppression and prohibition is dangerous when one has the majority of the people against one and as an opponent a movement whose inner strength overruns everything that stands in its way."
 The image changes in the middle of the sentence to show Storm Troopers with swastika flags entering the frame from the right-hand side, marching in a strict and orderly fashion past Hitler who reviews the parade by clicking together the heels of his boots and raising his arm.